rwilcox/my-learnings-docs/learning_git.md

 A remote copy of the code, on something that behaves like a server.
 (Github, Bitbucket, or a machine you have git ssh into to store changes.
 Git is super scale-downable.)

+Can be named whatever, but by default your first remote is named "origin".

 ### branch

 These are easy to ceate.
 Unlike subversion Git does not use the file system to store different branches, and because everything is distributed you ca create a branch on your local machine, and it doesn't exist anyhere else (until you push it)